 Statement of Purpose

-The Board of Education recognizes the negative impact that bullying has on student health, welfare, and safety and on the learning environment at school.
+The Board of Education recognizes the negative impact that bullying has on student health, welfare, and safety and the repercussions it can have on the learning environment at school.
 The Board supports a secure and positive school climate, conducive to teaching and learning that is free from threat, harassment, and any type of bullying behavior.
 The purpose of this policy is to promote consistency of approach and to help create a climate in which all types of bullying are regarded as unacceptable.

-Bullying and other behaviors as defined below are prohibited on all Poudre School District property, at District or school-sanctioned activities or events, when students are being transported in District vehicles, and off school property when such conduct has a reasonable connection to school or any District curricular or non-curricular activity or event.
+Bullying and other behaviors, as defined below, are prohibited on all Poudre School District property, at District or school-sanctioned activities or events, when students are being transported in District vehicles, on District-owned and –issued devices, and off school property when such conduct has a reasonable connection to school or any District curricular or non-curricular activity or event.

-Prohibited Behavior by students, staff, and/or volunteers:
+Prohibited Behavior by students, employees, and/or volunteers:

 Bullying;

-Retaliation against those reporting bullying; and
+Retaliating against those reporting bullying; and

 Making knowingly false accusations of bullying behavior.